 Attackers have turned the supply chain and partner ecosystem into another threat vector.
 Proofpoint has observed attackers leveraging compromised supplier accounts and supplier impersonation to send malware, steal credentials and perpetrate invoicing fraud.

-Proofpoint’s recent research indicates that 98% of nearly 3,000 monitored organizations across the U.S., UK, and Australia, received a threat from a supplier domain over a 7-day window in February 2021.
+Proofpoint’s recent research indicates that 98% of nearly 3,000 monitored organisations across the U.S., UK, and Australia, received a threat from a supplier domain over a 7-day window in February 2021.
 And this is consistent across company size, industry, and country, suggesting that companies of all sizes and industries are exposed to supplier risk and that it’s a universal concern.

 What Supplier Threats Look like